Simon0820/Github-co-Pilot/README.md

 # Github-co-Pilot
-A todo-list website created with the help of ChatGPT.
+A todo-list website created with the help of Github co-Pilot.